nais/doc/docs/nais-application/debugging.md

 You can use `jmap` to create a heap dump of a running Java process.

-Find a pod and exec `jmap` in it (considering PID 1 is the Java process):
+Find a pod and exec `jmap` in it (assuming PID 1 is the Java process):
 ```
 kubectl get pods -l app=[app-name]
 kubectl exec [pod-name] -- jmap -dump:all,file=/tmp/heap.hprof 1